SCIENCE, POWER AND RELIGION

 Why then should scientists be afforded the privilege of so much power?
 Power in our schools, at our universities, in our hospitals and health services, in our civil and criminal justice systems, in government, and even in the media.

+The rules of scientific enquiry can be construed purely in intellectual terms, but because science is undertaken by human beings, these rules cannot be detached from the scientist's own personal integrity and honesty, at least whilst he or she is being a scientist.
+(How scientists behave themselves when they are not pursuing science is of course another matter.)
 In other words, in their search of truth and in the expression of their beliefs about what is true or may be so, scientists are accountable to a set of rules.
-If, by gross neglect or deliberate intent, scientists fail to adhere to these rules, then this may also be construed as an ethical and even a moral failing.
+If, by gross negligence or deliberate intent, scientists fail to adhere to these rules, then this may also be construed as an ethical and even a moral failing.

 Is adherence to the exacting standards of scientific enquiry an ideal beyond the capabilities of any mere mortal, just as adherence to the Ten Commandments or the precepts taught by Jesus in his Sermon on the Mount?
 Probably.
 Because they are human, scientists fall short of the required standards of being truly objective and impartial.
-They tend to worship their own theories and are often more than a little disinclined to accept evidence that contradicts them.
+They tend to 'worship' their own theories and are often more than a little disinclined to accept evidence that contradicts them.
 In other words, when they are held accountable to the noble ideals of their calling, all scientists are miserable sinners, though some are more miserable than others.

 And if we go beyond the immediate requirements of scientific endeavour and consider the social context of their professional conduct, it isn't unheard of for scientists to inflate their own self-importance and status.
 Like everyone else, they enjoy power, and they allow disagreements, feuds, personal rivalries and so on to affect their judgement in their professional life and, occasionally, their commitment to their pursuit of science and its practical application.
 All of this is inevitable because science is something that is undertaken by human beings.